What is there to do at Perfect Day at CocoCay? And what can you do for free?

 Indulge at the Coco Beach Club

-The newest area of CocoCay is the Coco Beach Club.
+One of newest areas of CocoCay is the Coco Beach Club.
 While most of the beach is completely free, the Coco Beach Club is a private area where there is an admission fee.

 Be the Envy of the Island With Your Own Floating Cabana

 We’ve mentioned the cabanas before, but the opening of the Coco Beach Club takes things up a notch.